You Yangs and Serendip Sanctuary upgrades

 A new sensory garden is being created at Serendip Sanctuary, as part of early works to deliver initiatives identified in the 2022 You Yangs Precinct Master Plan.

-Designs for the garden propose five spaces, each with a focus on one of the five senses.
+The garden includes five spaces, each with a focus on one of the five senses.
 From brightly coloured flora in the ’See’ space, to vegetation with various textures in the ’Feel’ space and edible bush foods in the ’Taste’ space, the new garden will provide a place for people of diverse ages, backgrounds and abilities to connect with nature.

 Pathways are designed to be flat, compact and of appropriate width for wheelchair access and those who are less able-bodied.
 Rest stops and quiet spaces are available to enable visitors to easily relax and explore the garden.